Employee Retention Strategies

 Some of you must be thinking that core values won’t matter as long as people do their job.

-However, employees’ mindset and perspective are more important than you think.
+However, employees’ mindsets and perspectives are more important than you think.

 From the employees’ perspective, 79% of US workers say there’s a high correlation between job satisfaction and culture fitness.